Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Post-migration best practices

 Answer: Check if your replication appliance meets the requirements.
-Make sure Mobility Agent is installed on the source VM to be migrated and is registered the Configuration Server.
+Make sure Mobility Agent is installed on the source VM to be migrated and is registered to the Configuration Server.
 Check the network setting and firewall rules to enable a network path between the replication appliance and source AWS VMs.

-Question: How do I know if my VM was successfully migrated
+Question: How do I know if my VM was successfully migrated?

-Answer: Post-migration, you can view and manage the VM from the Virtual Machines page.
+Answer: Post migration, you can view and manage the VM from the Virtual Machines page.
 Connect to the migrated VM to validate.

 Answer: Currently, we don't support the import of assessment for this workflow.
 As a workaround, you can export the assessment and then manually select the VM recommendation during the Enable Replication step.

 Answer: Always use root login for authentication and not any pseudo user.
-Also review supported operating systems for AWS VMs.
+Also, review supported operating systems for AWS VMs.

-Question: My replication status is not progressing.
 Answer: Check if your replication appliance meets the requirements.
-Make sure you’ve enabled the required ports on your replication appliance TCP port 9443 and HTTPS 443 for data transport.
-Ensure that there are no stale duplicate versions of the replication appliance connected to the same project.
+Make sure that you enabled the required ports on your replication appliance TCP port 9443 and HTTPS 443 for data transport.
+Ensure that no stale duplicate versions of the replication appliance are connected to the same project.

-Answer: Make sure to review the Azure migrate appliance requirements and URL access needs.
+Answer: Make sure to review the Azure Migrate appliance requirements and URL access needs.
 Make sure no proxy settings are blocking the appliance registration.

-Question: Do I have to make any changes before I migrate my AWS VMs to Azure
+Question: Do I have to make any changes before I migrate my AWS VMs to Azure?

 Next steps